SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

 ## 📄 License

-**MIT License**: SuperGemini Framework is licensed under the MIT License, providing maximum freedom for use, modification, and distribution.
+**MIT License**: SuperCodex Framework is licensed under the MIT License, providing maximum freedom for use, modification, and distribution.

 **Contribution License Agreement:**
-By contributing to SuperGemini Framework, you agree that your contributions will be licensed under the same MIT License.
+By contributing to SuperCodex Framework, you agree that your contributions will be licensed under the same MIT License.
 You retain copyright to your contributions while granting the project perpetual rights to use, modify, and distribute your code.

 **Third-Party Dependencies:**
 Ensure any dependencies you add are compatible with MIT License.
 Common compatible licenses: MIT, Apache 2.0, BSD.
 Avoid GPL and other copyleft licenses.